Nivekk/KOS/README.md

 ### LIST

-Lists the files on the current or remote volume, or lists the currently available volumes.
+Lists the files on volumes, or lists the currently available volumes.
 Lists files by default.
 Example:

     LIST.           // Lists files on the active volume